dgaydukov/cert-aws/files/sa.md

 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
 * Kinesis Firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
 * Kinesis Streams (real time) - ability to process the data in the stream.
-Stream for processing data, firehose - for storing them in s3/redshift.
+Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift.
 Although there is no native auto-scale solution to scale out/in number of shards you can implement your own using CloudWatch (collect metrics and issue alarm if threshold was crossed) + Lambda (add/remove number of shards based on data from CloudWatch).
 Retention period - time between message go into stream and stays there until removed, 24 (default) - 168 hours.
 * Kinesis Analytics - analyze streaming data real time with standard SQL